Table of Contents

-Some of the older episodes feel like a chore to get though as not many changes and nothing new is introduced.
+Some of the older episodes feel like a chore to finish.
+Because little changes and nothing new is introduced.

 At the time of this review, there were over 6000 levels!
 At level 861, I had only completed about 14% of the total levels in this game.

 I am not sure how this issue can be fixed as it would require updating all of the older levels in addition to new ones.

 I know at one point the developers have done this as there used to be a blocker the Toffee Tornado found in some levels that was removed from the game because of how annoying it was.

 I also know some older levels get “nerfed”.
 That is to say, it made easier, over time.